Publishing Guide

 Package Structure

-agents/ — Agent configuration files
+agents/ — optional agent markdown files

 Publishing via Web